YaoleiQi/DSCNet/README.md

 **IEEE/CVF Conference on International Conference on Computer Vision 2023**

 ## Model - The easiest and fastest way to reproduce!
 (We will update other contents in the **<font color="red">next 4 weeks</font>** ...)
+Our server has had some problems recently, so the upload of the code needs to be delayed for 1-2 weeks, thank you very much for your attention, we will synchronize the open-source 3D pre-training parameters for tubular structure data!!
+Thank you for your understanding!

 ## Model - Introduction of our code!